ORNL/ReSolve/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Description

- _Please describe the issue that is addressed (bug, new feature, documentation, etc.).
+ _Please describe the issue that is addressed (bug, new feature, documentation, enhancement, etc.).
 Please also include relevant motivation and context.
 List any dependencies that are required for this change._

  _Closes # (issue)_